ofermoshsaioff/nbaDB/README.md

 ## Usage

-run `nba.py` with a specific date in `YYYYMMDD` format to insert data from all the games on that date. for example:
+run `nba.py` with a specific year in YYYY format to insert data from all the games during that year. for example:
-`python nba.py 20131216` will retrieve all the games from 16-12-2013.
-For each game, and for each player, a document will be stored. for example:
+`python nba.py 2013` will retrieve all the games from the year 2013.
+For each game, and for each player, a document will be stored in the `games` collection that will hold the following details:

 ```
  {